etan18/Obsidian-Notes/Computer Science/Low Level/operating system.md

 	- Some examples include segmentation faults, read/write access violations, and divide by zero errors.

 >[!info] System Call Procedure
->32-bit 80x86 [[UNIX]] systems use a standard [[x86#calling convention|calling convention]] to make syscalls.
+>32-bit 80x86 [[unix]] systems use a standard [[x86#calling convention|calling convention]] to make syscalls.
 The high level procedure is that the calling user program should place the argument values into predefined registers (or sometimes pushes them onto the stack), and then executes a trap instruction to switch into kernel mode.
 The trap instructions are provided by libraries, since there is no way to write a trap instruction in C.
 >
 >Once the kernel finishes execution, it places the returned value(s) in predefined registers for the userprog to read.
 The execution of the system call should leave no trace or make no modifications that are not specified by the documentation.